 How to Clear Up Cloudy Hot Tub Water

 Cloudy water is a common problem for hot tub owners.
-But because the experience isn't new, you don't want to take off your hot tub cover to find that the water is cloudy.
+Still, because the experience isn't new, you don't want to take off your hot tub cover to find that the water is cloudy.
 You want to soak in water that feels and looks good.
 When the water in your hot tub becomes cloudy, it indicates a problem that needs to be resolved.

 1. Check the pH levels and adjust as needed.